-- Enrollments must be completed through the form in the link provided: https://redcap.pbcgov.org/redcap/surveys/?s=W44JHATJCJ - Submitted enrollments will be sent to the Navigation Partner to process. - Once enrollment in the Bright HealthCare Gold 1000 Direct Plan is completed, enrollment informationwill be sent back to the Case Manager listed on the enrollment form. - Clients will need to receive health literacy training on how to utilize their insurance plans, including utilizing pharmacy pickup and utilizing Part A services for copay/deductible assistance.
-(Epilepsy Florida has Health Literacy training available in Spanish and Creole.) - Funded Subrecipients will be responsible for processing and paying all premiums for these enrollments.
+- Enrollments must be completed through the form in the link provided: https://redcap.pbcgov.org/redcap/surveys/?s=RE9FEEDKLKM4TRW4 - Submitted enrollments will be sent to the Navigation Partner-Jesus Cova to process. - Once enrollment in one of the selected plan options is completed, enrollment information will be sent back to the Case Manager listed on the enrollment form. - Available Plans for 2023 include Cigna Simple Choice 2000 or Ambetter Gold 202 Standard. - Clients will need to receive health literacy training on how to utilize their insurance plans, including utilizing pharmacy pickup and utilizing Part A services for copay/deductible assistance.
+(Epilepsy Florida has Health Literacy training available in English, Spanish, and Creole.) - Funded Subrecipients will be responsible for processing and paying all premiums for these enrollments. - Referring Case Managers will be responsible for follow-up needs ensuring clients are aware/capable of utilizing the coverage provided and any payment request needs.